 2] Unplug the Xbox One

-The next thing to do here is to unplug the Xbox One from the power source.
+The next step is to unplug the Xbox One from the power source.
 After doing that, we suggest waiting 10 seconds before plugging the power cable back to its rightful place.

 3] Turn on the Xbox One